chillax201/N0735/pages/Linear Algebra.md

 		  $$\R^n = \R \oplus \dots \oplus \R \quad \text{n times}$$
 - ## Extending functions
 	- we know that is $B \subset U$ is a basis and there is a function $f$ from $B$ to $V$ then there is always a natural extension of the function $f$ such that it maps all vectors in $U$ to vectors in $V$
-	- similarly we do the following:
+	- similarly we can do the following for linearly independent subspaces :
-		-